Helmut-Schmidt-Programme (Public Policy and Good Governance, PPGG)

 - Osnabrück University of Applied Sciences, Master of Management in Non-Profit Organisations

 - University of Passau, Master of Governance and Public Policy

 - University of Potsdam, Master of Public Policy and Management (PPM)

-The training of young professionals and managerial staff has been very successful; by May 2017 around 480 scholarship holders from 63 countries successfully completed their master’s degree in Germany.
+The training of young professionals and managerial staff has been very successful; since 2009 around 700 scholarship holders from 70 countries successfully completed their master’s degree in Germany.
 As can be seen in the number of female students (45 per cent), there is a well-balanced gender distribution in the programme.
 Among other openings, graduates from the Helmut-Schmidt-Programme find positions in ministries in their home countries, in UN institutions, in NGOs, or work as consultants in a wide variety of subject areas.